Lightstreamer/Lightstreamer-example-StockList-client-dotnet/README.md

 ## Build

-If you want to skip the build and deploy processes of this demo please note that you can download a Windows Installer ([DotNetClientDemo_N2.msi](http://demos.lightstreamer.com/DotNetDemo/DotNetClientDemo_N2.msi)) and run locally the demo.

-The example is comprised of the following source code and image files:
+To build your own version of the `DotNetStockListDemo.exe` executable, instead of using the one provided in the `deploy.zip` file from the Install section above, the example is comprised of the following source code and image files:
-* Source/*
+* `Source/*`
-* Properties/*
+* `Properties/*`
-* Images/*
+* `Images/*`

-To recompile the provided source, you just need to create a project for a Windows Application target, then include the source and include references to the .NET Client API for Lightstreamer binaries files DotNetClient_N2.dll and DotNetClient_N2.pdb from the [latest Lightstreamer  distribution](http://www.lightstreamer.com/download).
-You can find it in "/DOCS-SDKs/sdk_adapter_dotnet/lib" folder.
+To recompile the provided sources, you just need to create a project for a <b>Windows Application target</b>, then include the sources and include references to the .NET Client API for Lightstreamer binaries files `DotNetClient_N2.dll` and `DotNetClient_N2.pdb` from the [latest Lightstreamer  distribution](http://www.lightstreamer.com/download).
+You can find it in `/DOCS-SDKs/sdk_adapter_dotnet/lib` folder.

 ### Deploy

-Once you have generated the Demo Client binaries (DotNetClientDemo_N2.exe) you should create a deploy folder, let's call it "Deployment", and copy the binaries here.
-Then get the .NET Client API for Lightstreamer binaries files (see above) and put them in the "Deployment" folder.
+Once you have generated the Demo Client binaries (`DotNetClientDemo_N2.exe`) you should create a deploy folder, let's call it `Deployment`, and copy the binaries here.
+Then get the .NET Client API for Lightstreamer binaries files (see above) and put them in the `Deployment` folder.
-Now you can prepare a  DotNetClient.bat launch script such this:
+Now you can prepare a  `DotNetClient.bat` launch script such this:
 ```cmd
 @echo off